Seeking the Kingdom of God: From Religion to Relationship

 To explore this "already/not yet" tension more deeply — how the Kingdom is both a present reality and a future promise — see our detailed discussion in Part 1: The Gospel of the Kingdom.

-Whenever the Gospel of the Kingdom has been preached, people have been "pressing into it" since the time of John the Baptist (Luke 16:16).
+Ever since the time of John the Baptist, whenever the gospel of the Kingdom has been preached, people have been pressing into it (Luke 16:16).
 This "pressing into" isn't striving in our own strength; it's the eager, faith-filled pursuit of a child running to a loving Father.

 By allowing the Holy Spirit to lead us, we proclaim the Kingdom while manifesting its present and future aspects.
 This is where the frustration often sets in.
-What does "seeking" actually look like on a typical Monday morning when you're stressed about work and finances and relationships?
+What does seeking the Kingdom of God actually look like on a typical Monday morning when you're stressed about work, finances, and relationships?
 It's more practical than you think.

 1. Change your Mindset

-Your job, your family, your chores, and your entertainments are not distractions from your spiritual life, they are the very arena in which God has given you to live it out.
+Your job, your family, your chores, and your entertainment are not distractions from your spiritual life, they are the very arena God has given you in which to live it out.
 Change your mindset from "How can I get through this day?" to "How can I bring God into this situation?"
 Whether you're writing an email, washing the dishes, or dining out with friends, do it with an awareness of His presence.

 At Work